A brief guide to Haemostatic Agents

 Uncontrolled haemorrhage is the leading cause of preventable death on the battlefield (1-3) and the second leading cause of trauma related death in a civilian setting (4) with most being penetrating injury or predominantly affecting the limbs (1,2)

-The tourniquet is an effective means of haemorrhage control but junctional zones, such as the groin, armpit, neck, as well as head and abdomen present their own difficulties in trying to stop serious blood loss (5), being unsuitable wounds for tourniquet application and difficult to maintain effective compression.
+The tourniquet is an effective means of haemorrhage control but junctional zones, such as the groin, armpit, neck, as well as the abdomen present their own difficulties in trying to stop serious blood loss (5), being unsuitable wounds for tourniquet application and difficult to maintain effective compression.

 In simple terms Haemostatic agents work in a variety of ways to stem the flow of blood but their use, as with all advanced interventions, requires training and understanding.